 2022 Mazda MX-30 battery and range

 One criticism of the Mazda MX-30 is its rather low range.
 At 35.5 kWh, it only gives it a range of 124 miles.
-Of course, those that opt for the rotary-engine rechargeable model will be able to have a tiny gas-powered electric generator to keep things fully powered.
-Even then, the MX-30 gets outclassed in terms of range by the dorkier Nissan Leaf.
+Of course, those that opt for the hybrid model will have the advantage of being able to use gas when necessary, though typically hybrids tend to offer much lower battery-only range.
+But even then, the MX-30 gets outclassed in terms of range by the dorkier Nissan Leaf.

 Mazda has a justification for this, however.